physicsgoddess1972/Precipitable-Water-Model/README.md

 	<h3>Goal</h3>
 	The goal of this project is to determine the correlation between zenith sky temperature and the precipitable water.
-This experiment is based off of a similar study conducted by Mims (?...?).
+This experiment is based off of a similar study conducted by Mims et al. The primary difference between the two endeavors is the methodology and data source, for instance our method is more rigorous and more accessable.(?...?).
 	<h3>Intstrumentation</h3>
 	This experiment used three infrared sensors:
 	<ol>